psybers/python-paradigms/README.md

 Here we provide instructions on manually getting the output, but it is probably easier to just run the helper script: `make getdata`

-#### Get some dataset statistics
-Run `boa/dataset-stats.boa` and save the output to `data/txt/dataset-stats.txt`.

-Run `boa/dataset-stats-main.boa` and save the output to `data/txt/dataset-stats-main.txt`.

 #### Get some per-project counts
 Run `boa/counts.boa` and save the output to `data/txt/counts.txt`.